 What do I do if a cat is wandering onto my property?

 If a cat wanders onto your property and causes a nuisance, it’s best to speak with the cat’s owner first.
 If you don’t know the owner, or if the issue cannot be resolved, you can make a formal complaint.

 What if someone makes a formal complaint about my cat?

-For this reason, cat curfew is proving to be a smart solution to cat health and saving Australian’s native wildlife.
+For this reason, a cat curfew is proving to be a smart solution to cat health and saving Australia’s native wildlife.
 It’s a win-win for all sides and more countries worldwide will surely follow.